Willy Adames Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 17th-ranked team ERA among all MLB pitching staffs (4.25).
+- The Pirates have a 4.25 team ERA that ranks 17th among all MLB pitching staffs.

 - Pirates pitchers combine to give up the fewest home runs in baseball (78 total, one per game).

-- Bido makes the start for the Pirates, his fourth of the season.
-He is 0-1 with a 3.45 ERA and 18 strikeouts in 15 2/3 innings pitched.
+- Oviedo (3-8) gets the starting nod for the Pirates in his 17th start of the season.
+He's put together a 4.06 ERA in 88 2/3 innings pitched, with 80 strikeouts.

-- His most recent time out was on Saturday against the Miami Marlins, when the righty went 5 2/3 innings, surrendering two earned runs while giving up nine hits.
+- In his last outing on Sunday against the Miami Marlins, the righty tossed seven innings, allowing one earned run while surrendering six hits.

-- The 27-year-old has amassed an ERA of 3.45, with 10.3 strikeouts per nine innings, in three games this season.
-Opponents have a .277 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.